 However, if you can’t afford those tools, the next best thing is to go to your competitor’s pages and see how they use LSI keywords.

 It’s a slow, painful, manual process that goes like this.

 Let’s say, for example, I wanted to rank for “how to create an email list”, and this guide from Email Benchmark is my direct competitor:

 Next, I need to go to the LSI graph and see which keywords are LSI’s for “how to create an email list”.

-Then I’d need to take those phrases one by one and do CTRL+F to see how many times it’s used on their page if any.
+Then I’d need to take those phrases one by one and do CTRL+F to see how often it’s used on their page, if any.